 Madrid

 Both Miami and Madrid have international airports.
-In 2021, Madrid ranked as the 42nd busiest airport in the world, by passenger traffic.
+In 2023, Madrid had 60.2 million passengers.
 It is extremely well connected to big cities in Western Europe, with many daily flights to cities like Paris, London, Amsterdam, Frankfurt and Milan, at a range of different price points.
-It also has direct flights to New York City, Los Angeles, Mexico City, Bogata, Istanbul and Dubai.
+It also has direct flights to New York City, Los Angeles, Mexico City, Bogatá, Istanbul and Dubai.
 If you want to travel and do business in Europe, it’s a very convenient airport.
 However, if you have family in South America, going to visit them involves a long haul flight.
-For example, the flight time to Bogota is an average of 10 hours and the flight time to Caracas is an average of 17 hours, according to Skyscanner.
+For example, the flight time to Bogotá is an average of 10 hours and the flight time to Caracas is an average of 17 hours, according to Skyscanner.

 Madrid has high quality schools and universities; the IE Business School consistently ranks as one of the best business schools in Europe.
 There are British and American schools for younger children, most of which are located in the suburbs.
 However, given the extremely good public transport system, you don’t even need a car if you want to live in the center and take your child to an international school.
 If you want your children educated in Spanish, there are many options.
 Spain’s educational system is ranked 18th in the world.